Ethan04Munoz/felizCumple/readme.md

 - Enhance the accuracy of sound detection.
 - Add more animations and festive sounds.
-- Allow personalized birthday messages.
+- Improve the candle´s flame animation

 ---